neo4j/drivers-migration-assistant/README.md

 # Accuracy
 ## Tree-sitter parser
-By default, the assistent works on an AST of your source, relying on [tree-sitter](https://tree-sitter.github.io/) to generate it.
+By default, the assistant works on an AST of your source, relying on [tree-sitter](https://tree-sitter.github.io/) to generate it.
 This makes the deprecation/removal hits fairly accurate (although not perfect: there's no type checking in most cases).
 However, invocations that materialize in their entirety only at runtime can't be surfaced.